CertainUser/Machine-Learning/Image-Classification/readme.md

 ## Convolutional neural network model to distinguish between 6 types of objects ##

+Training and validation datasets were takes from https://www.kaggle.com/datasets/puneet6060/intel-image-classification Download it and rename the dataset folder as 'intel_image_dataset'

 'interface.py' file provides basic GUI to showcase the quality of predictions of the model.

 Follow along with the notebook file in this directory to create the model.